Section Image

 Located in Waukesha County

-The quiet village of North Prairie has “low taxes and great schools”
+The quiet village of North Prairie has low taxes and standout schools

 Historic homes and early 2000s subdivisions

 Starting in the 1990s, North Prairie’s open farmland began to turn into upscale subdivisions.
 The Broadlands is the village’s largest neighborhood, built in the early 2000s around a golf course.
 Although The Broadlands plans to add around 60 new condos in the upcoming years, not much further development is on the horizon, according to Rewasiewicz.
 “There’s not a whole lot of growth left to do here,” Rewasiewicz says.
-“So, we are going to retain this small-town feel.”
+“So, it’s going to retain a small-town feel.”

 The local elementary school and Mukwonago High’s football team